Saumya4321/CT-infection-GradCAM/README.md

 ## Project Overview

 ## Motivation
-This project was done as an assignment for 'AI in Medical Image Analysis (DS261)' course , offered by the Computational and Data Science Department (CDS) at the Indian Institute of Science.
+This project was undertaken as an assignment for 'AI in Medical Image Analysis (DS261)' course , offered by the Computational and Data Science Department (CDS) at the Indian Institute of Science.

 ## Dataset used
 ![image](https://github.com/user-attachments/assets/e00bd5ae-3447-4edd-b8df-5f965d141d94)